efrecon/devenv-code-tunnel/README.md

 ## Official Images

 Official images are published to the GitHub container [registry].
-There are two
-images:
+There are 4 images in total, based on either Alpine Linux or Debian.
+For the debian images, replace `alpine` with `debian` in the image name below.
+The images are:

 - `ghcr.io/efrecon/devenv-code-tunnel-alpine-minimal:main` provides a user
   called `coder`.
-The user is able to `sudo` without password.
-Only the vscode CLI is installed.
+The user can `sudo` without a password.
+Only the VS code CLI is installed.
 - `ghcr.io/efrecon/devenv-code-tunnel-alpine:main` adds a number of
   (opinionated) software onto the image.
 The entire list is as per the content of the [features](./share/features/) directory.